rickhw-fork/levi-labs-docker-logging/README.md

 ~~~

-lunch a application and input log in stdout
+Launch a application and input log in stdout

 ~~~bash
 # 1.4 run app